-This Memorial was the first in California and one of the first in the Nation to honor Vietnam Veterans who gave their lives.
-Those on the La Mesa wall must have been living in Southern California's Heartland area (consisting of the communities of La Mesa, Spring Valley, Jamul, Lemon Grove, El Cajon, Santee, and Lakeside) when they accepted the call to military service and who must have maintained such residency in the Heartland communities as their home of record while in service.
-The Memorial was built in 1970; dedicated on Flag Day, 14 June, 1970; and rededicated on Flag Day, 14 June 2014, exactly 44 years from the date of the original dedication.
-The rededication was due to the completion of major reconstruction due to vandalism and neglect since original construction.
-This was partly due to insufficient Post 282 funds that had allowed the Monument to deteriorate.
+This Memorial honoring Vietnam Veterans who gave their lives is the first Vietnam Memorial in the State of California.
+Names on the wall memoralize those who had been living in Southern California's Heartland (consisting of the communities of La Mesa, Spring Valley, Janul, Lemon Grove, El Cajon, Santee, and Lakeside) when they accepted the call to military service and who must have maintained such residency as their official home of record.
+The Memorial was built in 1970 and dedicated on Flag Day, 14 June, 1970.
+On Flag Day, 14 June 2014, exactly 44 years from the date of the original dedication, the Memorial was rededicated.
+The rededication was due to the completion of major reconstruction because of vandalism (that continues to this day) and neglect since the original construction due to insufficient Post 282 funds.
 Realizing this, corrective actions were taken (see http://www.hyfd.org/).

-The rededication ceremony was well attended by the representatives of all of the La Mesa Veterans Club's organizations, those that participated in the original construction and dedication, representatives from the local chapter of the Vietnam Veterans Association, the Mayor of La Mesa, a Vietnam Prisoner of War, and the general population numbering approx. 400 total.
+The rededication ceremony was well attended by the Commander, President, and members from all the La Mesa Veterans Club's organizations, those that participated in the original construction and dedication, representatives from the local chapter of the Vietnam Veterans Association, the Mayor of La Mesa, a Vietnam Prisoner of War, and the general population numbering approx. 400 total.
 The ceremony was broadcast by KUSI Television.

-Donations for Memorial expenses may be made directly to La Mesa Post 282 (P.O.
+Donations for Memorial expenses (flags, utilities, landscaping) may be made directly to La Mesa Post 282 (P.O.
 Box 265, La Mesa, CA 91944-0265).
 Donations for major, future enhancements may be made using the above link.